Richard Francis Burton: First explorations and journey to Mecca

+Burton's undertaking of the Hajj in 1853 was his realisation of "the plans and hopes of many and many a year... to study thoroughly the inner life of the Moslem."
+He donned the guise of a Persian mirza, and then a Sunni sheikh, doctor, magician and dervish, accompanied by an enslaved Indian boy named Nūr.
+In April, he travelled through Alexandria before reaching Cairo by May, where Burton stayed during Ramadan in June.
+He further equipped himself with a case for carrying the Quran, but which instead had three compartments for his watch, compass, money, penknife, pencils and numbered pieces of paper for taking notes.

+Burton travelled onwards with a group of nomads to Suez before sailing to Yambu and joining a caravan to Medina, where he arrived on 27 July.
+Departing Medina with a caravan on 31 August, Burton entered Mecca on 11 September, where he participated in the Tawaf.
+He travelled to Mount Arafat and participated in the stoning of the Devil, all the while taking notes on the Kaaba, its Black Stone and the Zamzam Well.
+Departing Mecca, he journeyed to Jeddah and then back to Cairo, returning to Army duty in Bombay.
+In India, Burton wrote his Personal Narrative of a Pilgrimage to Al-Medinah and Meccah, writing that "at Mecca there is nothing theatrical, nothing that suggests the opera, but all is simple and impressive... tending, I believe, after its fashion, to good."

-Although Burton was certainly not the first non-Muslim European to make the Hajj (Ludovico di Varthema did this in 1503 and Johann Ludwig Burckhardt in 1815), his pilgrimage is the most famous and the best documented of the time.
-He adopted various disguises including that of a Pashtun to account for any oddities in speech, but he still had to demonstrate an understanding of intricate Islamic traditions, and a familiarity with the minutiae of Eastern manners and etiquette.
+Although Burton was not the first non-Muslim European to undertake the Hajj, with Ludovico di Varthema first to do so in 1503, and Johann Ludwig Burckhardt doing so in 1815, Burton's entry into Mecca is the most famous and the best documented of the period.
+He adopted various disguises, including that of a Pashtun, to account for any oddities in speech, but he still had to demonstrate an understanding of intricate Islamic traditions and a familiarity with the minutiae of Eastern manners and etiquette.
 Burton's trek to Mecca was dangerous, and his caravan was attacked by bandits (a common experience at the time).
-As he put it, though "... neither Koran or Sultan enjoin the death of Jew or Christian intruding within the columns that note the sanctuary limits, nothing could save a European detected by the populace, or one who after pilgrimage declared himself an unbeliever".
-The pilgrimage entitled him to the title of Hajji and to wear the green head wrap.
-Burton's own account of his journey is given in A Personal Narrative of a Pilgrimage to Al-Madinah and Meccah.
+As he put it, although "... neither Koran or Sultan enjoin the death of Jew or Christian intruding within the columns that note the sanctuary limits, nothing could save a European detected by the populace, or one who after pilgrimage declared himself an unbeliever".
+The pilgrimage entitled him to the title of Hajji and to wear the green turban.